nnari0/visitor_forecast_fti_pipeline/README.md

 - `min_samples_leaf = 5`
 - `random_state = 42`

-Deliberately kept small — the goal of the assignment is a clean FTI pipeline, not predictive accuracy.
+Deliberately kept small — the goal is a clean FTI pipeline, not predictive accuracy.
 Train and test sets are split **chronologically** (train: everything before 2026-01-01, test: from 2026-01-01 onwards), because a random split on time-series data would